alfcrisci/L.Control.Rose/README.md

 ##Using the Plugin

-First add the L.Control.Rose.css, L.Control.Rose.j, and copy the images directory from the dist directory
+First add the L.Control.Rose.css, L.Control.Rose.js, and copy the `arrows` directory from the dist directory into your root directory.

 ~~~~html
 <link rel="stylesheet" href="dist/L.Control.Rose.css" />